Aditya-ds-1806/dicedb-driver/README.md

 ## Documentation

-You can find the documentation [here](https://github.com/Aditya-ds-1806/dicedb-js/blob/main/docs/README.md) or on the website.
+Check out the documentation on [GitHub](https://github.com/Aditya-ds-1806/dicedb-driver/blob/main/docs/README.md) or explore it on the [docs website](https://aditya-ds-1806.github.io/dicedb-driver) for a nicer reading experience.

 ## License